Here's a timeline of the catastrophic Texas floods

 In the early hours of Friday, floods swept across Texas Hill Country.
 The Guadalupe River rose 26 feet within 45 minutes, according to state officials.

-More than 50 people died in the floods, with 43 of the confirmed deaths occuring in Kerr County.
-Frantic search efforts continue for 27 girls from a local Christian summer camp — Camp Mystic — who remain missing, as well as other missing individuals.
+At least 67 people died in the floods, with 59 of the confirmed deaths occuring in Kerr County.
+Frantic search efforts continue for 11 girls from a local Christian summer camp — Camp Mystic — who remain missing, as well as other missing individuals.
 Officials added that more than 850 people have been rescued, including over 100 airlifted from the region.

 On Friday, when asked why the summer camps in the area were not evacuated, Kerr County Judge Rob Kelly, the county's top elected official, said, "I can't answer that.
 I don't know."